-The acquisition of a dominant controlling stake (95% or more) of shares in a joint stock company requires the acquirer - or group of acquirers acting jointly - to ask minority shareholders to sell their shares at a fair price.
-Subject to certain exceptions, launching the squeeze-out procedure is only allowed once the mandatory offer procedure has been exercised.
+The acquisition of a dominant controlling stake (more than 95%) of shares in a joint stock company entitles the acquirer - or group of acquirers acting jointly - to request minority shareholders to sell their shares at a fair price.
+Subject to certain exceptions, launching the squeeze-out procedure is only allowed once the mandatory offer procedure has been exercised or has not been applicable.